healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 the following...
 ![image](https://user-images.githubusercontent.com/15571853/30107133-c6288e5c-92f5-11e7-965d-640f19ad40db.png)

+Before exiting the server, run the command `ls /etc/letsencrypt/live` and make a note of what displays.
+You will need this when you set up the nginx config.

-You can exit the server now with the command `exit`
+You can exit the server now with the command `exit`.
+Stop the server once you have exited with the command `mix edeliver stop production`

-## Use Edeliver to deploy Application to Azure
+## Use Edeliver to Deploy Application to Azure

 Now in the terminal on your local machine `cd` into the directory where you have cloned the application you want to deploy.